 Sophie Dumont was born in 1964 in Suresnes, France.

-She committed herself to painting in 1991 as a self-taught artist, guided by an inner rigor and a deep fascination with art history.
+A self-taught artist, she dedicated herself fully to painting in 1991, driven by a strong inner discipline and a deep fascination with art history.

-Her work unfolds around a coherent and persistent focus: the strata of time and memory, expressed through layered oil paintings with dense textures, sometimes incorporating gauze.
-Libraries—her signature motif—run throughout her practice as a universal metaphor for the transmission of knowledge and the processes of remembrance and forgetting.
+Her work revolves around a coherent and enduring exploration of time, memory, and materiality, expressed through layered oil paintings with richly textured surfaces, sometimes incorporating gauze.
+Libraries — now a signature motif within her practice — function as universal metaphors for the transmission of knowledge, memory, and the silent accumulation of human experience.

-The intellectual dimension of her work has been recognized within international literary circles.
-Her paintings have been selected to illustrate major publications, including the cover of Michel Jullien’s novel Le format d’un livre (Éditions Verdier, France), the cover of Yvon Rivard’s essay Aimer, Enseigner (Éditions du Boréal, Canada), and three works featured by Plough Quarterly Magazine (USA) to accompany an article on literature and education.
-Philosopher Lloyd Gerson (University of Toronto), a specialist in Plato and Neoplatonism, has selected one of her works for the cover of his forthcoming book on Plato (to be published in 2026).
+The intellectual dimension of her work has gained recognition within international literary and academic circles.
+Her paintings have been selected for the covers of major publications, including Michel Jullien’s novel Le format d’un livre (Éditions Verdier, France), Yvon Rivard’s essay Aimer, Enseigner (Éditions du Boréal, Canada), and several features in Plough Quarterly Magazine (USA) accompanying essays on literature and education.
+Philosopher Lloyd Gerson (University of Toronto), a specialist in Plato and Neoplatonism, also selected one of her paintings for the cover of his forthcoming book on Plato, scheduled for publication in 2026.

-On the institutional scene, a four-month solo exhibition at the Musée Quesnel-Morinières in Coutances (2019) marked a significant milestone.
-In 2025–2026, she joins Atelier Quindicci, a selective curatorial project based at Palazzo Zaguri in Venice (San Marco district), alongside fifteen international artists.
-In 2026, exhibitions in Madrid and Portugal further extend her international presence.
+A major milestone in her career was the four-month solo exhibition held at the Musée Quesnel-Morinières in Coutances in 2019.
+In 2025–2026, she joined Atelier Quindici, a selective curatorial project based at Palazzo Zaguri in Venice, alongside fifteen international artists.
+Exhibitions in Madrid and Portugal in 2026 further reinforce her growing international presence.

-Her work has been featured in reports on France 3 Normandie.
-She is permanently represented by Belart Gallery in Brussels, and her paintings are held in private collections in France, Belgium, the United States, and Canada.
+Her work has been featured in television reports on France 3 Normandie.
+Sophie Dumont is permanently represented by Belart Gallery in Brussels, and her paintings are held in private collections in France, Belgium, the United States, and Canada.

 CRITICAL